 1. Creating Groups, and using Invite Codes

 Managing your Advocates will become easier as you start filtering them into groups.

 You can create groups based on customers, fans, partners, media contacts, and employees.
 Perhaps you want a group for Advocates who you can ask to provide references or testimonials.
 Maybe you want a group for Advocates who you met at a specific conference.
 It's really dependent on how you want to best utilize and organize your Hub.
-Making these groups will help you segment your advocates and your advocates will not be able to see which groups they are added to; however, advocates will be aware which groups they are placed in when group invitations are sent to them.
+Making these groups will help you segment your advocates and your advocates will not be able to see which groups they are added to.

 Advocates can belong in more than one group, so your grouping can be as simple or complicated as you’d like.
 Later on, you'll be able to link challenges and rewards to certain groups.

 In the Groups Tab page, your AdvocateHub comes with a few preset groups, such as Starter Group, Insider Group, Employees, and other level-based groups that you can add advocates too.
 These groups cannot be removed.

 Additionally, when a Group is used in a Challenge's Targeting, you will not be able to delete the Group either.
 You would need to unpublished/archive the Challenge first in order to be able to remove the Group.

 Note: The invite Code can be any word or phrase that you think would best describe the Group.
 It's up to you, as the Administrator.
 It should be noted that the Invite Code will be public-facing, so it should be something that you would feel comfortable sharing with potential advocates.